MAJOR DEVELOPMENTS

 9. Rates

 Individuals who reside in Poland for more than 183 days in a calendar year are taxed on their worldwide income.
 Individuals who reside in Poland less than 184 days are liable for personal tax only on Polish-source income.
-However, a special concession in Polish tax law allows some foreign employees to be taxed only on Polish-source income, regardless of their length of stay in Poland.
+However, a speCIAl concession in Polish tax law allows some foreign employees to be taxed only on Polish-source income, regardless of their length of stay in Poland.
 Under the concession, foreign individuals employed by Polish companies established with foreign participation will be taxed only on income arising from their

 Polish employment and on other income actually received in Poland.